FRC2706/2019-2706-Robot-Code/README.md

 Thanks, and enjoy!

 ## Run Code
-Ensure that Java 11 is installed on the computer before proceeding.
+Ensure that JDK 8 is installed on the computer before proceeding.

 ### From VS Code
 1. Make sure that the Java and WPILib plugin are both installed.